-- Use of Estimates The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Use of Estimates

+The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from management's best estimates as additional information becomes available in the future.
-Significant estimates made by management in the preparation of these financials include: - Amounts recorded for provision for doubtful accounts receivable which depend on estimates of the expected recoverability of such amounts; - The estimated useful lives of assets and the resulting estimates for amortization expense; - The pension obligation, determined based upon an actuarial valuation, including critical assumptions for discount rates, investment performance, terminations and mortality rates.
-These estimates may change and as a result, a change in the amount of the pension obligation recognized may be required; and - The fair value of interest rate swap agreements.
+Significant estimates made by management in the preparation of these financials include:

+- Amounts recorded for provision for doubtful accounts receivable which depend on estimates of the expected recoverability of such amounts; - The estimated useful lives of capital assets and the resulting estimates for amortization expense; - The accrued pension liability and retirement liability, determined based upon an actuarial valuation, including critical assumptions for discount rates, terminations and mortality rates; and - The fair value of interest rate swap agreements.